Westfield Wheaton: History

 In 1974, a plan to enclose the mall was initiated.
 The seven-year delay to enclose the mall and anchor expansion by business partner Lerner, who also had interests in nearby White Flint Mall, caused a $30 million lawsuit between partners.
 A new wing, anchored by Hecht's, was built in 1987.
 Target replaced Montgomery Ward after the latter chain ceased operations.

 In 2005, the service tunnel beneath the mall was converted to retail space.
 Macy's opened a new store, shortly before Macy's owner Federated Department Stores purchased Hecht's owner May Department Stores.
 The Hecht's store was closed after the May-Federated merger.
 Temporary anchor IFL Furniture took over the Hecht's location in 2006, and closed in March 2008.
 DSW Shoe Warehouse opened in the mall in November 2008.

 In 2010, Costco announced that it would build a new store on the site of the vacant Hecht's; Costco opened in April 2013, in a new building that also contains a Dick's Sporting Goods.

 In April 2025, it was revealed that the mall’s owner, Unibail-Rodamco-Westfield, had defaulted on a $235 million loan connected to the mall.
 The mall is currently one of URW’s last remaining “regional malls” in the United States.

 In June 2025, URW confirmed their search for new owners or operators for the mall.
 Dominic Lowe, URW’s COO in the United States, confirmed the company’s intentions to “exit Wheaton at some point this year.”

-Anchors

-The mall has five anchor stores: